 Excessive temporary file space gets used when Group By (or sorting) is performed on the Event table.
 If you use Group By (or sorting), use the ArcSight substring function on varchar/string event fields to minimize the data manipulation during grouping.
 You can use existing local or global variables to achieve this behavior and replace the existing field in the query with the variable.
-Search in the ArcSight Console User's Guide, in the "Reference Guide" section, for information in variables and substrings.
+For information, refer to the "Reference Guide" chapter in the ArcSight Console User's Guide.

 If the file space usage is still not satisfactory, you can convert the character set automatically to Latin which uses less space.
 To do so, set the event.query.charset.conversion property to 1 in the /opt/arcsight/manager/config/server.properties file to convert the existing character set to latin1.
-Alternatively, set the property to 2 for conversion to binary and then to Latin (to minimize conversion error for non-English character set).
+Alternatively, set the property to 2 for conversion to binary and then to

+Latin (to minimize conversion error for non-English character set).
 The default value of this property is 0 (zero).